 - calls for the documentation of at least two instances (on different dates of service) of any combination of two fluoride specific CDT codes, D1206 and D1208.
-D1206 refers to professionally applied fluoride varnish and D1208 is any topical This measure does not take into account alternate home-use fluoride products including supplements. - Some codes (i.e., a few endodontic codes) included to identify children at elevated risk may also be reported for instances such as trauma and may contribute to some overestimation of children at "elevated risk." - Since the "elevated risk" determination requires an evaluation (to record a CDT risk code) or a treatment visit (to record a CDT treatment code), children who are enrolled but do not have a visit in the reporting year or a treatment visit in any of the prior three years will not have sufficient information to be included in the measure.
-While this is a limitation, the intent of this PROCESS OF CARE measure is to the service in the numerator."
-NQMC Measure Domain Definitions.
-Available at: https://www.ahrq.gov/gam/summaries/domain-definitions/index.html.
-Accessed April 2nd, 2019 seek to understand whether children who can be positively identified as being at elevated risk receive the recommended preventive services.
+D1206 refers to professionally applied fluoride varnish and D1208 is any topical application of fluoride including fluoride gels or fluoride foams (excluding fluoride varnish). - This measure does not take into account alternate home-use fluoride products including supplements. - Some codes (i.e., a few endodontic codes) included to identify children at elevated risk may also be reported for instances such as trauma and may contribute to some overestimation of children at "elevated risk." - Since the "elevated risk" determination requires an evaluation (to record a CDT risk code) or a treatment visit (to record a CDT treatment code), children who are enrolled but do not have a visit in the reporting year or a treatment visit in any of the prior three years will not have sufficient information to be included in the measure.
+While this is a limitation, the intent of this PROCESS OF CARE measure is to seek to understand whether children who can be positively identified as being at elevated risk receive the recommended preventive services.

-2Evidence-based guidelines suggest that at-risk children benefit from topical fluoride applications applied at least every 3-6 months.
+2 Evidence-based guidelines suggest that at-risk children benefit from topical fluoride applications applied at least every 3-6 months.